LF2L/reproducible-research/index.md

 ---
+title: Reproducible Research module
-layout: home
+layout: single
 ---

-# Welcome to the Research
+## Description

+One of the main principles of the scientific research is related to its reproducible quality.
-Goal of this season
+Goal of this courser

 - [X] Understand the importance of replication principle of the research
 - [X] Create a dynamic document

-{% include toc.html html=content %}